FreeBusinessListing.com FAQ: citations

 How do citations help my local search rankings?

-In the evolving landscape of local SEO for 2025, local citations—defined as online mentions of your business's Name, Address, and Phone number (NAP)—remain a foundational ranking factor for Google's local search results, including the Map Pack and organic listings.
+Local citations, defined as online mentions of your business’s Name, Address, and Phone number (NAP), along with website, hours, categories, and services, remain a foundational ranking factor for Google’s local search results, including the Local Pack (Map Pack), local organic listings, and modern AI-powered search experiences.

-These citations enhance your business's prominence, one of Google's three core local ranking signals alongside relevance and distance, by signaling to algorithms that your entity is legitimate, trustworthy, and tied to a specific geographic area.
+These citations strengthen your business’s prominence, one of Google’s three core local ranking signals (alongside relevance and distance).
+Consistent and accurate NAP data across authoritative directories signals to Google’s algorithms that your business is legitimate, trustworthy, established, and correctly tied to its physical location and category.
+This entity recognition helps Google better understand, verify, and rank your business in location-based searches.

 What is local citation building?